Axiologic/SwarmShape/README.md

 Why another framework?
 * real MVVM, no other JS framework is elegant enough
-* very gentle learning curve to become effective
+* very gentle learning curve to become effective.
+* very few concepts: bindable chains, watch chains from controllers, html views with bindings and shape-model, shape-ctrl, shape-context, models, controllers, expressions, custom attributes.
 * DECLARATIVE: produce disciplined, encapsulated code
-* is likeAngular in some aspects but provides real MVVM (modify DOM not strings, extend HTML with controllers and atributes)
+* is like Angular.js in some aspects but provides real MVVM (modify DOM not strings, extend HTML with controllers and atributes, mutiple views)
 * typed models using an internal JavaScript DSL
 * clear separation between models (bindable properties), views (declarative html) and controllers (modify DOM elements, binds)
-* inversion of control: automaticaly links view on model types ** dynamic controllers
+* inversion of control: automaticaly links view on model types
-** cached dynamic controllers:  like modes

 * automatic persistence for models (to JSON) with embeded or transient proprties
-* you can have multiple views for a model using shape-context attributes
+* dunamic ocntrollers: you can have multiple views for a model using shape-context attributes

          <!-- declare a dynamic controller (the view will be injected on the type of model)